solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_04_Migration.md

 ### From on-premises to Flexible Server

 Migration from external sources such as other cloud providers or instances running on-premises will require the movement of database artifacts and data.
-There are currenctly serveral tools available to do this:
+There are currently several tools available to do this:

 - Database tools
   - [Azure Database Migration Service (DMS)](https://learn.microsoft.com/azure/dms/tutorial-postgresql-azure-postgresql-online)